-On our descent, we passed a mother and father with youngster in tow struggling upwards, the man tightly gripping a small brown cardboard box, the woman a small bunch of flowers, how poignant.
-A few moments later, as we reached my little Fiesta, the rain stopped, the wind subsided, the sun came out.
-Perhaps the recently departed and soon to be scattered had considerable influence ‘upstairs’, or is that just wishful thinking?
+On our descent, we passed a mother and father with a youngster in tow struggling upwards, the man tightly gripping a small brown cardboard box, the woman a small bunch of flowers, how poignant.
+A few moments later, as we reached my little Fiesta, the rain stopped, the wind subsided, and the sun came out.
+Perhaps the recently departed and soon-to-be scattered had considerable influence ‘upstairs’, or is that just wishful thinking?

-We chose to have our evening meal at the 16th century New Inn in Huby, now a Cantonese restaurant as well as a bar.
-An excellent meal and quite authentic, we discovered in conversation with the owner that she was born in Vietnam from Chinese parents.
+We chose to have our evening meal at the 16th-century New Inn in Huby, now a Cantonese restaurant as well as a bar.
+An excellent meal and quite authentic, we discovered in conversation with the owner that she was born in Vietnam to Chinese parents.

-28/10/20 After testing positive for corona-virus, 310 have died in the UK.
+28/10/20 After testing positive for coronavirus, 310 have died in the UK.
 There are 522 active cases in the Harborough area, down 9 from last week.
-Good news that infections in Harborough are taking a downward turn, especially as the opposite seem to be taking place in the rest of the country.
+The good news is that infections in Harborough are taking a downward turn, especially as the opposite seems to be taking place in the rest of the country.

-We were surprised how large the centre was and the number and variety of birds of prey they had on view.
-During the first part of of our ‘Experience’ we had a tour around the cages and were given the opportunity to hold the birds.
+We were surprised by how large the centre was and the number and variety of birds of prey they had on view.
+During the first part of our ‘Experience’, we had a tour around the cages and were allowed to hold the birds.
 Some could be stroked, others not without the risk of losing a finger or two!
 When the morning flying display was in session Sue and I were the ones selected to participate and we became landing platforms for a selection of birds, as they flew from roost to gloved hand for small tit-bits of meat.
-The largest and heaviest being a golden eagle.
+The largest and heaviest is a golden eagle.
 It was incredible to see the birds up close and a privilege to be trusted by such powerful creatures.
-We may have been just a factor in their feeding regime but the the experience felt extremely special.
+We may have been just a factor in their feeding regime but the experience felt extremely special.
 A cameo by a very cute Kookaburra was

 On completion of the display, Colin collected Kaiser, one of several Harris Hawks at the centre.
-The four of us were to spend the next hour wandering through the wood and meadow surrounding the hotel, the hawk flying from our leather gloved arms to perches in the surrounding trees and back again for tiny slabs of meat scraped onto thumb.
-Certainly one of the best walks we have been on, the Harrier displaying such trust by continually returning, freedom was so easily attainable, very humbling.
+The four of us were to spend the next hour wandering through the wood and meadow surrounding the hotel, the hawk flying from our leather-gloved arms to perches in the surrounding trees and back again for tiny slabs of meat scraped onto our thumb.
+Certainly, one of the best walks we have been on, the Harrier displaying such trust by continually returning, freedom was so easily attainable, very humbling.

 Returning to the centre we spent some time on our own, wandering among those cages that caught our earlier interest, reading information boards on habitat etc. until the afternoon show took place.
 As before, we became the landing perch for a different number of birds, the largest being the Chilean Blue Eagle.